 Key Differences Between Physical and Chemical Changes

-- Physical changes refer to such changes in the material when the mass of the substance and the internal arrangement of the molecules and atoms remains same, even after the reaction.
-On the contrary, when changes involve the formation of the new substance from the original substance is called a chemical change.
-In this, the arrangement of the atoms and molecules of the substance also get altered.
+- In Physical changes, the material the mass of the substance and the internal arrangement of the molecules and atoms remains the same.
+On the contrary, when changes involve the formation of the new substance from the original substance it is a chemical change.

-- The physical change affects only physical properties of the material like shape, size, colour whereas chemical properties affect not as physical as well as the chemical properties of the material, as there is an internal change in the atoms and molecules of the material.
+- The physical change affects only the physical properties of the material like shape, size, colour.
+Whereas chemical properties affect not as physical as well as the chemical properties of the material.
+This is because there is an internal change in the atoms and molecules of the material.

-- No new substance is formed, and even physical changes are generally reversible, while chemical changes always produce new substances, the atoms and molecules rearrange themselves and form a new compound, and these can be irreversible or reversible.
+- No new substance is formed in physical changes while in chemical changes always produce new substances. , the atoms and molecules rearrange themselves and form a new compound, and these can be irreversible or reversible.

 - There is no energy required or produced during physical changes, but in the chemical change, there is always the requirement of energy.
 The energy is either absorbed or released in the form of light, heat or sound.

 From the above article, we tried to focus on the points on which the physical and chemical changes differ.
-As these are some of the common things occurs every then and now and one should know of this.
-We also provided few common instances which will be helpful for the readers to understand.
+As these are some of the common things that occur every then and now and one should know of this.
+We also provided a few common instances which will be helpful for the readers to understand.